Alef-Burzmali/netbox-data-flows/docs/data-model.md

 * Network management
 * ...

+You can optionally use a custom field to assign your devices and other object to specific applications.
+See the Options section of [the configuration guide](installation-configuration.md#options)

 **Application Role** is a label to help you categorize your applications.
 Each Application may have one Application Role.